What is a logbook loan?

-We have more guidance on how we deal with these kind of complaints on our ‘Financial difficulties’ page.
+We have more guidance on how we deal with these kind of complaints on our ‘financial difficulties’ page.

-If a logbook loan has ‘defaulted’ – where the terms of the agreement have been broken and the lender decides that there’s no way the consumer can get back on track – there’s a code of practice (section 4.8) set out by the Consumer Credit Trade Association (CCTA) that lenders need to think about when they carry out debt collection and enforcement.
+If a logbook loan has ‘defaulted’ – where the terms of the agreement have been broken and the lender decides that there’s no way the customer can get back on track – there’s a code of practice (section 4.8) set out by the Consumer Credit Trade Association (CCTA) that lenders need to think about when they carry out debt collection and enforcement.
 When we look at these types of complaints, we’ll take this into account to help us decide if the lender has acted fairly.

 We’d expect a lender to try and engage with their customer first to try and put things right before taking and selling the vehicle.